umairansariii/nestjs-typeorm/README.md

 }
 ```

-Add a new column in `user.entity.ts` for user profile.
+Add a new relation in `user.entity.ts` for user profile.

 ```js
 @OneToOne(() => Profile, { cascade: true })